Alexandra Park Aerodrome: Operations 1920–24

+At the 1921 census, officers and men of the 7th and 8th Lancashire Fusiliers are recorded as being stationed at the aerodrome.

 From 1922 until 1924 Daimler Airway operated daily scheduled passenger flights from the aerodrome to Croydon Airport near London, later followed by a regular extension to Schiphol Airport Amsterdam.
 The northbound flight left Croydon in the early evening and after an overnight stop, the aircraft returned south during the morning.
 These timings enabled Manchester passengers to connect readily with Daimler's other continental flights to and from Croydon, and with other airline services from that airport.
 Because air travel was seen as so dangerous, the ticket agent, Messrs.
 Robinsons of Whalley Range developed a system to reassure travellers relatives.
 Upon a safe landing at Croydon Airport, a telegram was despatched to Robinsons' office, on receipt of which a messenger boy was despatched in turn to the travellers' homes.

 On the evening of 14 September 1923 the northbound de Havilland DH.34 ten-seat biplane airliner crashed near Ivinghoe Beacon in the Chilterns during an attempted forced landing in poor weather.
 The two pilots and three passengers were killed, making this the first fatal accident on an internal air service in the UK: because of this the route was suspended for a period before recommencing.

 On the merger of Daimler with other airlines to form Imperial Airways in April 1924, the new monopoly airline terminated the service: it was 1930 before Imperial again flew any schedules to any UK airport north of London.

 Aircraft competing in the King's Cup Race air races landed here in 1922 and 1923; there were also a number of flying displays at the aerodrome.
 The Lancashire Aero Club, the oldest flying club in Britain, was formed at and operated from Alexandra Park until 1924, when it moved to Woodford Aerodrome.

 Closure

 The terms of the land lease, laid down by Maurice Egerton, Baron Egerton of Tatton, stipulated that flying from the site would cease within five years of the war's end.
 The ancillary buildings that had been erected for training RAF personnel, were converted to provide accommodation for single constables of the Manchester City Police.
 This marked the start of a police presence that continues through until today.
-The aerodrome closed to air traffic on 24 August 1924, and the hangars demolished.
+The aerodrome closed to air traffic on 24 August 1924, and the hangars were demolished.
 It would have been unable to cope anyway with the increasing size and weight of airliners by the mid-1930s.
 Princess Road was built through the eastern part of the site in 1924–25 and a council housing estate was built to the east of the new road.
 During the Second World War temporary housing was built alongside Princess Road by German POWs.
 This was demolished in 1961, along with a bridge over the Midland Railway line towards Nell Lane.

 The last known light aircraft touch-and-go landing was in 1986.